ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 ## Setting up a VPN server using Terraform
 {: #vpn-server-setup}

-You can use the following Terraform configuration to set up your IBM Cloud VPN server.
-For more information, see the [IBM Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest).{: external}

-To set up a Terraform configuration for VPN server, follow these steps:
+You can download a Terraform configuration example for your VPN server setup from the [IBM/terraform-ibm-cloud-vpn-server-example Github repository](https://github.com/IBM/terraform-ibm-cloud-vpn-server-example){: external}.
+This project ([Readme file](https://github.com/IBM/terraform-ibm-cloud-vpn-server-example/blob/main/README.md){: external}) shows you how to complete the following steps:

 1. Create an IBM Cloud Secrets Manager instance with a trial plan.
 1. Generate the server certificate/key and client certificate/key locally, or generate the certificate/keys using the private certificate capability in the IBM Secrets Manager service.